prosper74/booking-project/README.md

 - `NoSurf` middleware adds CSRF protection to all POST request - `func NoSurf(next http.Handler) http.Handler`

 - `SessionLoad` middleware makes our server to be 'state' aware, in order to keep our session in state `func (next http.Handler) http.Handler`

+- `LoadAndSave` provides middleware which automatically loads and saves session data for the current request, and communicates the session token to and from the client in a cookie.

+### The config.go file
+This file should be made accessible by other packages, every package in this project can import it and use it.
+But this file should not import any package, it will only use the standard built-in Go packages.
+This will help us avoid an error called "import cycle"

+- `AppConfig` struct holds the application configurations
+- `InfoLog` allows you to create a log file and store informations in it

+### The templateData.go file
+We create this seperate file to avoid Go `import cycle not allowed error`

+- `TemplateData struct` is a struct that holds data sent from handlers to templates
+- `interface{}` type is used when the type is not known
+- Cross Site Request Forgery Token (CSRFToken) - is a security token to handle forms